 In extreme cases, dizziness may be accompanied by unconsciousness/fainting as well.
 Please see a doctor for treatment immediately.

-How to Treat Dizziness in Children?
+How to Treat Dizziness in Children

-Dizziness can be temporary and do not require treatment if it is caused by simple movement changes during playtime or a simple ear infection.
+Dizziness can be temporary and does not require treatment if it is caused by simple movement changes during playtime or a simple ear infection.
 However, treatment is required if the child complains of persistent dizziness.
 The treatment will depend upon the main cause of dizziness.
 Some of the possible treatment methods are:

-- In case of Meniere’s disease diuretics are used to reduce water retention.
+- In case of Meniere’s disease, diuretics are used to reduce water retention.

 - Increased water intake and salt intake in case of dehydration.